• Skip to primary navigation

 You know what’s worse than judging a book by its cover?

-Judging a book by its cover… AND THEN making financial decisions based on what you guess that book might tell you.
+Judging a book by its cover… and then making financial decisions based on what you guess the book might tell you.

 And yet, we do this all the time.
 Not with books, but with people.